-One day in New York City, as Jane Ryan tries out for an overseas college program and her sister Roxy schemes to meet her favorite punk rockers, a series of mishaps throws their day into chaos.
-In order for them both to accomplish their goals, the normally adversarial sisters decide to unite against the forces around them.Written by
+One day in New York City, Jane Ryan tries out for an overseas college program, her twin sister Roxy schemes to meet her favorite punk rockers, and a series of mishaps throws their day into chaos.
+The usually-adversarial sister decide to unite against the forces around them so both can accomplish their goals.Written by

 12 of 24 people found this review helpful.

 Was this review helpful to you?